paranoiq/dogma/readme.md

 Dogma is a collection of OO libraries sharing the same base and the same ideology - simplicity, self-explaining API, good design

-All parts are currently under development and some back compatibility breaks can happen
+Most parts are currently under development and some back compatibility breaks can happen

 Requirements